mdtanvirahamedshanto/finance-tracker-frontend/README.md

 ## 📱 Progressive Web App (PWA) Features

-- ✅ **Offline Mode**: Full functionality when offline with data synchronization when back online
 - ✅ **Installable**: Can be installed on mobile and desktop devices
 - ✅ **Responsive Design**: Optimized for all screen sizes
-- ✅ **Background Sync**: Queues transactions when offline and syncs when online
 - ✅ **Push Notifications**: (Partial) Basic notification support

 ## 🧪 Development